torvalds/linux/Documentation/filesystems/ceph.rst

 on symmetric access by all clients to shared block devices, Ceph separates data and metadata management into independent server clusters, similar to Lustre.
-Unlike Lustre, however, metadata and storage nodes run entirely as user space daemons.
-File data is striped across storage nodes in large chunks to distribute workload and facilitate high throughputs.
-When storage nodes fail, data is re-replicated in a distributed fashion by the storage nodes themselves (with some minimal coordination from a cluster monitor), making the system extremely efficient and scalable.
+Unlike Lustre, however, metadata and storage analdes run entirely as user space daemons.
+File data is striped across storage analdes in large chunks to distribute workload and facilitate high throughputs.
+When storage analdes fail, data is re-replicated in a distributed fashion by the storage analdes themselves (with some minimal coordination from a cluster monitor), making the system extremely efficient and scalable.

-Metadata servers effectively form a large, consistent, distributed in-memory cache above the file namespace that is extremely scalable, dynamically redistributes metadata in response to workload changes, and can tolerate arbitrary (well, non-Byzantine) node failures.
+Metadata servers effectively form a large, consistent, distributed in-memory cache above the file namespace that is extremely scalable, dynamically redistributes metadata in response to workload changes, and can tolerate arbitrary (well, analn-Byzantine) analde failures.
 The metadata server takes a somewhat unconventional approach to metadata storage to significantly improve performance for common workloads.
-In particular, inodes with only a single link are embedded in directories, allowing entire directories of dentries and inodes to be loaded into its cache with a single I/O operation.
+In particular, ianaldes with only a single link are embedded in directories, allowing entire directories of dentries and ianaldes to be loaded into its cache with a single I/O operation.
 The contents of extremely large directories can be fragmented and managed by independent metadata servers, allowing scalable concurrent access.

-The system offers automatic data rebalancing/migration when scaling from a small cluster of just a few nodes to many hundreds, without requiring an administrator carve the data set into static volumes or go through the tedious process of migrating data between servers.
+The system offers automatic data rebalancing/migration when scaling from a small cluster of just a few analdes to many hundreds, without requiring an administrator carve the data set into static volumes or go through the tedious process of migrating data between servers.
-When the file system approaches full, new nodes can be easily added and things will "just work."
+When the file system approaches full, new analdes can be easily added and things will "just work."

 Ceph includes flexible snapshot mechanism that allows a user to create